paulnblacklock/falcon-mcp/README.md

 docker run --rm -e FALCON_CLIENT_ID=your_client_id -e FALCON_CLIENT_SECRET=your_secret falcon-mcp
 ```

+> [!NOTE]
-**Note**: When using HTTP transports in Docker, always set `--host 0.0.0.0` to allow external connections to the container.
+> When using HTTP transports in Docker, always set `--host 0.0.0.0` to allow external connections to the container.

 ## Editor/Assistant Integration